FMassin/SeisComP-for-Shakenet/README.md

 ssh -p 9876 sysop@localhost
 ```

-You can they follow normal SeisComP usage (http://seiscomp.de).
+You can then follow normal SeisComP usage (http://seiscomp.de).

+# to do
+pre-setup and enable seedlink with fifo in the docker ok? (modifié)
+They will just need to to msrtsimul <file> to start replay (modifié)
+I'll also setup scautopick and scamp with recordstream = slink://localhost:18000 instead of default in global